-- The number of funding programmes for Postgraduate students has increased from 125 (in 2010) to 228.
-The Rand values have increased from R31,745,802.00 in 2010 to R76,811,930.00.
-From 930 Postgraduate students supported in 2010, there are now 2097 supported through Postgraduate funding. - In addition to the above amounts of funding, a proposal was written by the Research Director to the Mellon Foundation for the re-purposing of the accumulated interest earnings from the Humanities Unit grant.
-This provided an additional R6 Million for Humanities scholarships. - Andrew W. Mellon Foundation Six (6) Mellon grants were active in 2022.
-One of the largest of these is the R11,000,000.00 Early Career Scholars Programme which is run by the Research Office.
+- The number of funding programmes for Postgraduate students increased from 125 in 2010 to 228 in 2022.
+The Rand values have increased from R31.7m in 2010 to R76.8m.
+From 930 Postgraduate students supported in 2010, there are now 2097 supported through Postgraduate funding. - In addition to the above amounts of funding, a proposal was written by the Research Director to the Andrew W. Mellon Foundation for the re-purposing of the accumulated interest earnings from the Humanities Unit grant.
+This provided an additional R6m for Humanities scholarships. - Six Mellon grants were active in 2022.
+One of the largest of these is the R11m Early Career Scholars Programme run by the Research Office.
 Dr Janeke Thumbran was promoted in 2021 to Senior Lecturer as of January 2022, and two scholars on the Mellon programme (Dr Bongani Nyoka and Dr Thando Njovane) were promoted in 2022 to Senior Lecturer as of January 2023.
-The other Mellon grants (R8 million to R10 million each) are supporting the School of Journalism & Media Studies; the School of Languages & Literatures including Creative Writing; and the Department of Literary Studies in English. - The research development component of the DHET funded University Capacity Development Programme (UCDP) was successfully completed in 2022.
+The other Mellon grants (R8m to R10m each) support the School of Journalism & Media Studies; the School of Languages & Literatures including Creative Writing; and the Department of Literary Studies in English. - The research development component of the DHET-funded University Capacity Development Programme (UCDP) was completed successfully in 2022.
 There are two main components: support for academic staff undertaking their PhDs, and support for research development post-PhD.
-While the research side of the UCDP is a relatively small amount of funding at just over 2 million per year, the resources go a long way in supporting our younger academic staff. - The Erasmus+ International Mobility Grant was awarded to Rhodes University and the University of Antwerp for 2023.
-The grant will allow staff and students to have exchange visits and programmes to enhance 'translanguaging' in Science, Technology, Environment and Maths (STEAM) education. - The Environmental Learning Research Centre (ELRC) in the Faculty contributed to a successful bid to the Canadian Social Science and Humanities Research Council to run a six-year capacity-building programme titled Transdisciplinary Education Collaborations for Transforming Sustainability.
-The ELRC leads the South African collaboration with two Canadian universities, Germany, and several South African universities including Mpumalanga University, Nelson Mandela University and Wits.
-German funder DAAD is also contributing to mobility grants and 12 South African students have attended field laboratories in Germany thus far. - The ELRC is also a lead partner in the multi-year Global Challenges Research Fund Network Plus project titled Transforming Education for Sustainable Futures with partners in Rwanda, India, Somalia/Somaliland, the United Kingdom and the Netherlands.
-The purpose of the Network Plus is to mobilise capacity to undertake Southern-led research into the role of education systems in supporting sustainable livelihoods, sustainable cities and communities and climate action.
-Several ELRC scholars participate in the programme and hosted the international partners conference in Cape Town in December.
+While the research side of the UCDP is a relatively small amount of funding at just over R2m per year, the resources go a long way in supporting our younger academic staff. - The Erasmus+ International Mobility Grant was awarded to Rhodes University